Skip to content

 Regional planning considers economic, social and environmental factors and integrates land use and infrastructure planning for each of our unique regions across Queensland.

-The State Government is committed to accelerating the government’s response to regional priorities, challenges and opportunities by integrating and coordinating delivery of regional plans with regional infrastructure priorities (Regional Infrastructure Plans) and regional industry and economic policy (Regional Transformation Strategies).
+The Queensland Government is committed to accelerating the government’s response to regional priorities, challenges and opportunities by integrating and coordinating delivery of regional plans with regional infrastructure priorities (Regional Infrastructure Plans).

-It harmonises economic, infrastructure and land use planning to accelerate and coordinate government action in regions on policy priorities like decarbonisation and affordable, well-located housing – contributing to responsible economic development and liveable community objectives.
+It harmonises economic, infrastructure and land use planning to accelerate and coordinate government action in regions on policy priorities like well-located housing – contributing to responsible economic development and liveable community objectives.

 Regional plans